-In Part 1 of this two-part article, we looked at how you can start improving your email effectiveness by creating and formatting easy to follow content, and by using pre‑written responses.
-Now, discover ways to stop unnecessarily contributing to other people’s overflowing Inbox, and look at some of the email practices to avoid when you are writing your next email message.
-Note: although some of the features mentioned are specific to Microsoft Outlook, most of these ideas can help you manage your email and time regardless of the email program you use.
+In a previous posting, we looked at how you can start improving your email effectiveness by creating and formatting easy-to-follow content and by using pre‑written responses.
+Now, discover ways to stop unnecessarily contributing to other people’s overflowing Inboxes, and look at some of the Outlook email best practices when you are writing your next email message.
+Although some of the features mentioned are specific to Microsoft Outlook, most of these ideas can help you manage your email and time regardless of the email program you use.

 Some of the top ways to cut the amount of email you receive are to manage the number of messages you send, reduce unnecessary follow-up replies, and determine when person-to-person communication is a better choice.

 Before you write your next email, seek to actively reduce how many emails you send:

 - Read all replies on a topic before responding to the original message.
 Resist getting involved with email threads that don’t impact your objectives.

 - Don’t send, and discourage your staff from sending “chime-in” messages with unimportant responses such as “Thank you” and “You’re welcome.”
 Don’t respond to junk mail.

 - Avoid Reply to All unless all recipients need to see your response.
 Otherwise, you are contributing to their email litter.

 - Limit the number of people to whom you send a message to those who need to read it.

 - Put people who need to respond or take action on the To line.

 - Put people who need to be informed on the Cc (carbon copy) line.
 Although it may seem easier to send a message to everyone in a department or your organization, first ask yourself, “Who needs to know?
 Why?”
 Most people who get a carbon copy assume there is something they are supposed to do.